-A transformation task requires a single input, transforms the data in some way, and produces a single output with the same schema as the input.
+A transformation task requires a single input, transforms the data in some way (and might change its schema), and produces a single output.
 For example, you can use a transformation task to resize keyframes extracted by keyframe analysis, before sending them to the image encoder and writing them to disk.